mikewest/webappsec-mixed-content/proposed-level-2-roadmap.md

 2. User agents should **treat optionally-blockable mixed content as blockable by default** (and, if we accept the proposal above, that means that we'd upgrade it rather than blocking).
-Since, however, there are real use cases that still require loading optionally-blockable mixed content (image search on Bing, Google, and other search engines that have chosen not to proxy other folks' images for whatever reason; podcast applications like <https://overcast.fm/>; etc.), we could could allow developers to opt-into status quo behavior in some way (perhaps a `Mixed-Content: I-ve-Got-Some-Oh-Noes` header?) at the cost of degrading their security indicator in some way.
+However, there are use cases that still require loading optionally-blockable mixed content (image search on Bing, Google, and other search engines that have chosen not to proxy other folks' images for whatever reason; podcast applications like <https://overcast.fm/>; etc.).
+If necessary, we could could allow developers to opt-into status quo behavior in some way (perhaps a `Mixed-Content:
+    I-ve-Got-Some-Oh-Noes` header?) at the cost of degrading their security indicator in some way.
 The assumption underlying this proposal is that a large fraction of optionally-blockable mixed content is loaded accidentally or is not critical to the site's functionality.
 If this assumption holds, then requiring site owners to explicitly opt in to optionally-blockable mixed content will dramatically reduce the amount of optionally-blockable mixed content that users end up loading.

 3. User agents should **deprecate and remove `Upgrade-Insecure-Requests`** to reduce the platform's overall complexity, as the two proposals above would seem to obviate it entirely.